bettyli037/certified-kubernetes-administrator-course/docs/04-Logging-and-Monitoring/04-Managing-Application-Logs.md

 ```
  ![logs-k8s](../../images/logs-k8s.png)

-- To view the logs
+- To view the logs.
+The -f option helps us see the live log trail.
   ```
   $ kubectl logs -f event-simulator-pod
   ```